vaadin/vaadin-grid/PULL_REQUEST_TEMPLATE.md

 #### Additional for `Feature` type of change

-- [ ] Enhancement / new feature was discussed in a corresponding GitHub issue and Acceptance Criteria were created.
+- [ ] Enhancement / new feature was discussed in a corresponding GitHub issue and Acceptance Criteria was created.